 Not quite.
 We were always on the side of microservice architecture as opposed to the monolithic.
-However, in general, cloud solutions and cloud nativity are still the best choices any business can make when investing in its digital future.
+However, cloud solutions and cloud nativity are generally the best choices any business can make when investing in its digital future.

-On the other hand, a good microservice architecture provides many useful benefits that overlap with the cloud.
+On the other hand, an excellent microservice architecture provides many valuable benefits that overlap with the cloud.
 What’s more, it is the most cloud-ready architecture out there; it’s designed to click with most cloud solutions in an “instant,” making integration a lot smoother.

-And as you will see just now, implementing microservices inside the cloud will boost their combined, already extensive advantages significantly.
+And as you will see just now, implementing microservices inside the cloud will significantly boost their combined, already extensive advantages.

 Microservices within the Cloud

-In our last installment on cloud solutions, we mentioned that by applying the Refactoring strategy during a cloud transformation project, you could further implement a microservice architecture to enhance operations and business agility further.
+In our last installment on cloud solutions, we mentioned that by applying the Refactoring strategy during a cloud transformation project, you could further implement a microservice architecture to further enhance operations and business agility.